GoogleCloudPlatform/cloud-builders-community/terraform/README.markdown

 The article [Managing GCP projects with terraform](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) gives a good strategy for administering projects in GCP with Terraform.
 If you intend to go beyond the examples, strongly consider an approach that isolates service accounts by function.
 A service account that can do 'all the things' is risky.

 ### Using this builder image anywhere else
 This image can be run on any Docker host, without GCE.
 Why would you want to do this?
 It'll let you run Terraform locally, with no environment dependencies other than a Docker host installation.
-You can use the [local Container Builder](https://cloud.google.com/container-builder/docs/build-debug-locally) for this; but if you're curious or have weird / advanced requirements (for example, if you want to run Terraform as a build step on another platform like Travis or Circle CI, and don't want to install the container builder, it is an option).
+You can use the [local Cloud Build](https://cloud.google.com/cloud-build/docs/build-debug-locally) for this; but if you're curious or have weird / advanced requirements (for example, if you want to run Terraform as a build step on another platform like Travis or Circle CI, and don't want to use Cloud Build, it is an option).

 You'll need to:
  1. Provide a service account key file